 18. Cook your stew slowly to allow it to developed taste.
 This also means that you can use cheaper cuts of meat.

-19. Always taste the stew before serving.
+19. It is a good idea to always taste the stew before serving.
 Adding a bit of sauce, some herbs, some seasoning or even brown sugar or honey can just lift the taste.
 I had a friend who swore by putting a spoonful of peanut butter in her stews to flavour and thicken them.

 20. Add a spoonful of fruit chutney to a beef stew.
 It makes it extra special.